lorenzo-romanelli/jupyter-db-connect/README.md

 And from your browser navigate to `localhost:8888`.

 ## Example notebook
-The notebook `test notebook.ipynb` contains some example commands to set up your Databricks environment from Jupyter itself.

-For example, it defines your `SparkContext`, as well as `dbutils` and the `sqlContext`.
+The notebook `test notebook.ipynb` contains some example commands to set up your Databricks environment from Jupyter itself, by defining the `SparkContext`, as well as `dbutils` and `sqlContext`.

-On Databricks they are automatically defined, but they need to be manually created in your local Jupyter notebook.
+On Databricks, they are automatically defined, but they need to be specified by hand in your local Jupyter notebook.